thindil/vim-ada/README.md

 - Fixed and extended support for vim sessions on loading GNAT project files (it is possible to enable or disable it).
 - Added support for Ada 2012.
+- Updated omnicompletion function: now it should be a bit faster and show items definitions too
+- Removed support for GNAT XRef

 ### Airline